-The Clerk of the Circuit Court's response to the findings identified in our audit is described in the accompanying schedule of findings and responses.
+The Clerk of the Circuit Court's response to the findings identified in our audit is described above.
 The Clerk of the Circuit Court's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.